As Trump invokes presidential powers to fight the coronavirus, he sows confusion along the way

 He said Saturday that he was considering a forced quarantine for New York, New Jersey and Connecticut, announcing the potential move publicly without consulting the states’ governors.

-“And I am now considering — we’ll make a decision very quickly, very shortly — a quarantine, because it’s such a hot area, of New York, New Jersey, and Connecticut,” Trump said.
+“And I am now considering — we’ll make a decision very quickly, very shortly — a quarantine, because it’s such a hot area, of New York, New Jersey and Connecticut,” Trump said.
 “We’ll be announcing that, one way or the other, fairly soon.”

 He also took to Twitter to float the idea.

 “I am giving consideration to a QUARANTINE of developing ‘hot spots’, New York, New Jersey, and Connecticut.
 A decision will be made, one way or another, shortly,” he wrote.
-No announcement had been made by the end of the day.

-New York Gov. Andrew M. Cuomo (D) said the topic had not come up during his phone call with Trump on Saturday morning — just minutes before Trump announced the idea publicly.
+New York Gov. Andrew M. Cuomo (D) said the topic had not come up during his phone call with Trump on Saturday morning — just minutes before the president announced the idea publicly.

 “I haven’t had those conversations,” Cuomo said when asked about Trump’s comments.
 “I don’t even know what that means.”